DiSSCo/dissco.github.io/HerbariumSheets/RBGEHerbariumSheet.md

 * Replacing non-brass paperclips or pins - non-brass materials can become rusty and cause damage to the specimen
 ![A rusty paperclip holding a paper capsule closed](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/RBGE%20rusty%20paperclip.PNG?raw=true)

-* Placing a fragile specimenin a protective cover - if a specimen is on fragile or brittle paper it can be placed in a protective cover to prevent further damage
+* Placing a fragile specimen in a protective cover - if a specimen is on fragile or brittle paper it can be placed in a protective cover to prevent further damage

 ![A specimen mounted on brittle paper](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/RBGE%20fragile%20specimen.PNG?raw=true)

 Examples of repairs: